DisyInformationssysteme/cadenza.js/src/docs.md

 <small>API: [CadenzaClient#show](./classes/CadenzaClient.html#show)</small>

-Show an embedding target in an iframe and hide Cadenza's main header and footer as well as the workbook toolbar.
-Additionally, enable simplified operation mode, disable the designer and set the filter variable "var1" to "foo".
+Show an embedding target in an iframe and ...

+- Hide Cadenza's main header and footer and the workbook toolbar.
+- Enable the simplified operation mode.
+- Disable the designer.
+- Set the filter variable "var1" to "foo".

 ```javascript
 cadenzaClient.show('{embeddingTargetId}', {